 - The new file will open in your Microsoft Teams app, and you can start editing.
 As soon as the file is created, your team members can join you in the editing process as well.

 The editing process itself is almost the same as working with the Office 365 tools, but MS Teams eases collaboration quite a lot.
 You can start a conversation alongside editing to make sure everyone hears your thoughts, add comments to the doc, use the “Catch up” function to check out the latest edits, and get a link to share the file with people outside your organization

 The Microsoft Teams online meetings option can accommodate up to 10,000 people.
 This functionality can help boost interactions, company-wide meetings, and even conduct training.
 Scheduling and setting up a meeting on Microsoft Teams is super easy, which is why many teams choose to use the tool for online meetings.

 Anybody can attend online meetings on MS Teams, both within and outside of the organization – all you need to provide them is an invitation link.
 Once you’ve scheduled a meeting, it appears in your Meetings section, and you can copy the invite.

 Bonus: 3 Advantages of using Microsoft Teams for business

 #1 Company-wide communication

-People choose Teams over the many other collaboration tools available mainly because of the voice, video, and file-sharing capabilities.
+People choose Microsoft Teams over the many other collaboration tools available mainly because of the convenient communication.

 You can organize group project planning and execution with threaded chats, and it’s easy to have a public or private discussion if needed.
-All the information is kept in one place and is easy to navigate, and as a bonus – the Skype integration for voice and video makes MS Teams the real deal.
+All the information is kept in one place and is easy to navigate.

 #2 Full integration with your business apps